LautaroJayat/data-structures-and-algorithms-in-c/05_hash_table_separate_chaining/readme.md

 #define GROWTH_FACTOR 2
 ```

-For the API of our hash table we will suport creating a hash table, storing a key-value pair, removing a key-value pair, and looking a value for a given key.
+For the API of our hash table, we will support the following operations:

+- creating a hash table
+- storing a key-value pair
+- removing a key-value pair
+- looking up a value for a given key.

-The signatures for the functions will be the following ones:
+The function signatures for these operations will be as follows:

 ```c
 HashTable* CreateHashTable(unsigned int capacity);